apache/derby/maven2/README.txt

 http://mvnrepository.com/artifact/org.apache.derby

-Note that for the 10.6.1 release, within a day the artifacts turned up in the Apache repository (the first link).
+Note that for the 10.6.1 release, within a day the artifacts turned up in the central Maven repository (the first link).
 It took 6 days for the artifacts to percolate to the external aggregator site (the second link).

 Release history for Maven 2 artifacts